traversable/schema/packages/valibot/README.md

 ### `vx.fromJson.writeable`

-Convert a blob of JSON data into a _stringified_ valibot schema that represents its greatest lower bound.
+Convert a blob of JSON data into a _stringified_ valibot schema that represents the blob's greatest lower bound.

 #### Example